zelos-alpha/demeter-fetch/README.md

 ### 2.3 Install

-demeter-fetch is not avaliable on Pypi, you need to clone this repo, and run locally.
+demeter-fetch is not avaliable on Pypi, you need to clone this repo, and run locally. then install dependency.

 ### 2.4 Download

-Prepare a config.toml file according to [config-sample.toml](config-sample.toml)
+Create a target folder to store downloaded files, then prepare a config.toml file according to [config-sample.toml](config-sample.toml)

 then execute: